Yelp/pyramid_swagger/docs/quickstart.rst

           ]
         }

 Now place the API declaration you wrote previously in :samp:`swagger_schema/sample.json`.
 You'll notice that our path is named the same as our API declaration file -- this is not by accident!
+The path has no relation to the paths described in your API declaration, it is only used internally to help Swagger discover your schemas.

 Add pyramid_swagger to your webapp
 -----------------------------------